This Committee is a Committee of the Council constituted under Sections 101 and 102 of the Local Government Act 1972.

 I. To review and where appropriate make recommendations to Council on proposed revisions to the Council’s Constitution and other policies and procedures in relation to Corporate Governance issues.

-IX.
-To maintain oversight of any major issues arising from Police or other enquiries into the conduct of the Council in order to minimise disruption to other branches of the Authority.
+XV.
+To maintain oversight of any major issues arising from Police or other enquires into the conduct of the Council in order to minimize disruption to other branches of the Authority.

-XI.
-To review the Council’s policy under the Regulation of Investigatory Powers Act 2000 annually and to monitor compliance with the policy on a twice yearlybasis.
+XVII.
+To review the Council’s policy under the Regulation of Investigatory Powers Act 2000 annually and to monitor compliance with the policy on a twice yearly basis.

-I. To approve the audited annual statement of accounts.
-Specifically, to consider whether appropriate accounting policies have been followed and whether there are concerns arising from the financial statements or from the audit that need to be brought to the attention of the council.
+I. To review the annual statement of accounts.
+Specifically, to consider whether appropriate accounting policies have been followed and whether there are concerns arising from the financial statements or from the audit that need to be brought to the attention of the Council.

 II.
 To consider the external auditor's report to those charged with governance on issues arising from the audit of the accounts.